Knowledge base

 Sender identities

-Premium plan users can send emails on behalf of clients, without the need to verify their domain, by creating a sender identity.
-A sender identity can be attached to verified domains, and enables you to verify an email address of your client and then use that Email Address (and the specified name) to send emails from.
+Starter plans and above can send emails on behalf of clients, without the need to verify their domain, by creating a sender identity.
+This involves verifying an email address of your client and then using that Email Address (and the specified name) to send emails from.

 This is a great solution for sending email on behalf of your clients, as you will be able to send emails from their domain without the need to have them update their DNS records